Ryan Pepiot

-Ryan Michael Pepiot (/ˈpɛpioʊ/ PEP-ee-oh; born August 21, 1997) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Ryan Michael Pepiot (/ˈpɛpioʊ/ PEP-ee-oh; born August 21, 1997) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
+He made his MLB debut in 2022 with the Los Angeles Dodgers.

 Early life and amateur career

 Pepiot was born in Indianapolis, Indiana, and grew up in Westfield, Indiana, where he attended Westfield High School and played baseball, basketball, and football.
 In football, he was named Class 5-A All-State at quarterback as a senior.

 Pepiot attended Butler University and played college baseball for the Butler Bulldogs for three seasons.
 After his sophomore year in 2018, Pepiot played collegiate summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League.
 As a junior, he went 4–4 with a 3.92 ERA in 14 starts while striking out a school record 126 batters over 78 innings.
 Pepiot finished the season as Butler's career leader in strikeouts with 306.